 Experience the very best of Jordan

 Discover Jordan, a beautiful land steeped in four millennia of history.
-Visit the hidden city of Petra, one of the seven wonders of the world.
-Follow in the footsteps of Lawrence of Arabia in the dramatic Wadi Rum desert.
-Explore UNESCO-listed Bethany, the site of Jesus’ baptism, and float in the salty waters of the Dead Sea.
+Visit the hidden city of Petra, one of the seven wonders of the world, and follow in the footsteps of Lawrence of Arabia in the dramatic Wadi Rum desert.
+You’ll also tour the vibrant capital city; visit Mount Nebo, the site from which Moses was allowed to see the Holy Land; explore UNESCO-listed Bethany, the site of Jesus’ baptism; and finish your tour by floating in the salty waters of the Dead Sea.

 8 nights in hotels